 Each graph has dedicated input and output neurons.
 Input neurons are fully controlled by the environment and do not accept incoming connections, while output neurons are read to determine the result of an operation.

 The graph operates on discrete ticks.
 On each tick, every neuron is simultaneously evaluated using double-buffering so that each activation is computationally an independent event.
-These ticks run in a continuous loop, meaning stimulus is not required to sustain neural activity.
-It is theoretically possible for the graph to develop a rudimentary sense of time passing, though this remains speculation requiring further research.

 A graph's behavior is primarily determined by three parameters.
 First is topology: while the number of neurons is currently fixed, the connections between them must be shaped to suit the task.
 Related to this is the classification of each neuron as excitatory or inhibitory.
 Second is connection strength — the weights on each edge.
 Third is each neuron's firing threshold.